oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 > NOTE: A viewer might use this property to offer the user three options for viewing a lengthy code flow:
 >
-> - A “normal view,” which omits locations whose `importance` property is `"unimportant"`.
+> - A "normal view," which omits locations whose `importance` property is `"unimportant"`.
 >
-> - An “abbreviated view,” which displays only those locations whose `importance` property is `"essential"`.
+> - An "abbreviated view," which displays only those locations whose `importance` property is `"essential"`.
 >
-> - A “verbose view,” which displays all the locations in the code flow.
+> - A "verbose view," which displays all the locations in the code flow.

 ### 3.38.14 taxa property <a id='threadflowlocation-object--taxa-property'></a>

 A `threadFlowLocation` **MAY** contain a property named `taxa` whose value is an array of zero or more unique ([§3.7.3](#array-properties-with-unique-values)) `reportingDescriptorReference` objects each of which specifies a category into which this `threadFlowLocation` falls.

 > NOTE: The motivation for this property is an analysis tool that uses a set of rules to guide its analysis as it traces tainted data from a source to a sink.
-For example, at one location, the tool might apply a rule that says: “If the input to `String.Substr` is tainted, then so is the return value.”
-Such a tool can represent these “helper rules” as a custom taxonomy ([§3.19.3](#taxonomies)), an array of `reportingDescriptor` objects ([§3.49](#reportingdescriptor-object)).
+For example, at one location, the tool might apply a rule that says: "If the input to `String.Substr` is tainted, then so is the return value."
+Such a tool can represent these "helper rules" as a custom taxonomy ([§3.19.3](#taxonomies)), an array of `reportingDescriptor` objects ([§3.49](#reportingdescriptor-object)).
 Each member of `threadFlowLocation.taxa` can reference one of these helper rules.

 > EXAMPLE: This example illustrates the scenario in the above note.
 >